garrandall/popular-music-data/tracks/a-smile-like-yours-natalie-cole.md

   start_date: '1997-11-08'
 ---

-Hmm, thought I'd seen everything there was to see in this world Now I'm not so sure I've really seen anything at all
+Hm, thought I'd seen everything there was to see in this world Now I'm not so sure I've really seen anything at all
 I thought life could show me no surprises
 And then you came and showed me I was wrong